-Mr. JOHN KANE (Manager, Internet Crimes Complaint Center): It's our belief that these numbers, both the complaints filed and the dollars, represent just a small tip of the iceberg.
+JOHN KANE: It's our belief that these numbers, both the complaints filed and the dollars, represent just a small tip of the iceberg.

 SHAPIRO: He said only about 15 percent of Internet fraud cases ever get reported.
 The median victim lost almost $1,000 in a scam.
 And Kane said the problem is getting worse.

 KANE: In fact, looking at March of '08 compared to March of this year, we've seen almost a 50 percent increase in the number of complaints filed with us.

 SHAPIRO: Kane says it's been true throughout history.
 The economy goes down and crime goes up.

 KANE: I think you're seeing almost a perfect storm between the economy downturn and the adoption emergence of new technologies that is really facilitating, unfortunately, the growth in various types of Internet criminality.

 SHAPIRO: The Internet Crimes Complaint Center does not keep statistics of how many successful prosecutions come out of its referrals.
 University of Washington law Professor Anita Ramasastry says these cases are harder to prosecute than most other crimes.

 ANITA RAMASASTRY: Much harder.